Kenning

 core

-- provides interface APIs for datasets, models, compilers, runtimes and runtime protocols,datasets
+- provides interface APIs for datasets, models, optimizers, runtimes, protocols, and data convertersdatasets

-- provides implementations for models for various problems implemented in various frameworks,compilers
+- provides implementations for models for various problems implemented in various frameworks,optimizers

-- provides implementations for compilers of deep learning models,runtimes
+- provides implementations for compilers and optimizers for deep learning models,runtimes

-- provides implementations of runtime on target devices,runtimeprotocols
+- provides implementations of runtime on target devices,interfaces

 - provides implementations for communication protocols between host and tested target,dataproviders

-- provides implementations for reading input data from various sources, such as camera, directories or TCP connections,outputcollectors
+- provides implementations for reading input data from various sources, such as camera, directories or TCP connections,dataconverters

 - provides implementations for processing outputs from models, i.e. saving results to file, or displaying predictions on screen.onnxconverters

-- provides ONNX conversions for a given framework along with a list of models to test the conversion on,resources
+- provides ONNX conversions for a given framework along with a list of models to test the conversion on,runners

 - contains project's resources, like RST templates, or trained models,scenarios